Skip to content

 Forty years later, Jason Bouwman is now the principal and creative director of Compass Creative Studio, a brand design consultancy based in Southern Ontario.
 He has been creating effective visual communications for over 30 years, beginning his career as an illustrator and graphic designer while still enrolled in Sheridan College’s Technical illustration program.

 Over the years, he has helped many organizations and businesses express their mission & vision and develop their brands' identities.
 His personal philosophy to “live artfully” sits at the heart of Compass Creative.
+He's also written and illustrated two books as a way of processing his unique observations for the world and our place in it.

 Jason's art has been used by the Royal Canadian Mint.
 Commissions from the Mint have included designs for both circulation and non-circulation coins.